 How to Become One: Chemists and materials scientists need at least a bachelor’s degree in chemistry or a related field.
 However, a master’s degree or Ph.D. is needed for many research jobs.

-Job Outlook: Overall employment of chemists and materials scientists is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Job Outlook: Overall employment of chemists and materials scientists is projected to grow 5 percent over the next ten years, faster than the average for all occupations.
 Chemists and materials scientists with an advanced degree, particularly those with a Ph.D., are expected to have better opportunities.

 Related Careers: Compare the job duties, education, job growth, and pay of chemists and materials scientists with similar occupations.